Apochrosi/Modding-Requests/README.md

-10 - climate Habitability modifiers
+10 - Climate Habitability modifiers

 Currently in the game there are two ways to get better habitability for a planet.
 The first is a generic pop_environment_tolerance that gives a flat habitability bonus to all planets and a pc_***_habitability modifier that gives bonus habitability for a certain planet.